kizniche/Mycodo/mycodo-manual.rst

 import, they will be available to use on the ``Setup -> Data`` page.

 If you have a sensor that is not currently supported by Mycodo, you can build your own input module and import it into Mycodo.
-All information about an input is contained within the input module, set in the dictionaries 'INPUT\_INFORMATION' and 'measurements\_dict'.
-Each module will requires at a minimum for these variables to be set in INPUT\_INFORMATION: 'input\_name\_unique', 'input\_manufacturer', 'input\_name', 'measurements\_name', and 'measurements\_dict'.
-The measurements\_dict dictionary contains the measurements that are acquired and stored, and require both the units and measurements to exist in the measurement/unit database (Add missing measurements/units on the ``Configure -> Measurements`` page).

 Open any of the built-in modules located in the inputs directory (https://github.com/kizniche/Mycodo/tree/master/mycodo/inputs/) for